Fooodo / Docs

 1. Guest scans QR, builds cart

-3. Guest can add more rounds (each round sent incrementally)
+3. Guest adds more rounds (each one syncs)

-5. Order locked during payment, marked paid in R-Keeper after success
+5. Order locked → marked paid in R-Keeper

 Why the flows differ

-The mechanical difference is straightforward — Pay-First has one R-Keeper export; Pay-Later has many.
+The mechanical difference is small — Pay-First makes one POS export, Pay-Later makes many.
 The operational difference matters more:

 • In Pay-First, the kitchen does no extra work if a guest abandons the cart.
-But the guest experience is wrong for dine-in: people don't pay before they eat, and asking them to do so feels like a takeaway counter.
+But the guest experience is wrong for dine-in: people expect to pay at the end; asking upfront feels transactional, not hospitable.

 • In Pay-Later, the guest experience matches a normal restaurant.
-But the operator has to accept that some orders may not get paid (a guest walks out, a card fails).
-The same risk exists with paper bills, so operators rarely flag this as new.
+The operator accepts a small risk that an order might not be paid (a guest walks out, a card fails) — the same risk that exists with any paper-bill service today.

 Configuring the flow